 Winning bidders will not only be taking home a fantastic piece of PA Dutch folk art, they will also be aiding in the restoration of the area's barn stars.
 100% of the final selling price will be donated to the Heritage Center and the Dutch Hex Tour Association.
 The Hex Tour, a small non-profit organization, assists barn owners with financing for the restoration and repainting of the stars on their barns.
 The four stars, painted directly on wood barn siding, have been ingeniously designed for easy disassembling and will fit in most any mid-sized car for transport home.

 This year’s quilt auction will take place July 7th at 12:00 PM on the Festival’s Main Stage.
-The auction of quilts and barn stars can be previewed in person or on the Kutztown Folk Festival’s website at 2017 Quilt Auction Gallery, website and also on Zettlemoyer Auction company’s website, www.zettauction.com.
+The auction of quilts and barn stars can be previewed in person or on the Kutztown Folk Festival’s website in the 2018 Quilt Auction Gallery and also on Zettlemoyer Auction company’s website, www.zettauction.com.
 Absentee bidding is permitted for those wishing to place bids but who are unable to attend.